bezols/DOHT/README.md

    I will provide a tutorial below for building, however, and I will put the compiled build in my Discord server (you can find that in the tool)

 2. You must have VS22+ with C# and .NET 4.5+
 3. You must have a **JAILBROKEN/SOFT MODDED Playstation 3 Console**.
-Due to PS3MAPI, this tool supports both CEX and DEX, however it's been more stable connecting through TMAPI.
-4. **No I will not be providing a debug eboot for Target Manager users, make one yourself please.**
+   My console is DEX on 4.84 Rebug however this will probably work for HEN users because of PS3MAPI.
-5. You must be on the US region version of Destiny (BLUS31181)
+4. You must be on the US region version of Destiny (BLUS31181)
-6. You must be on update/patch v1.24 (the latest version)
+5. You must be on update/patch v1.24 (the latest version)

 ### How to Build